 In accordance with applicable laws, regulatory requirements, and established policies, GlobalHealth maintains effective processes to ensure timely response and resolution of member complaints.
 You can also find detailed information in your plan benefit documents about grievances, appeals, and coverage determinations (including exceptions).

-A grievance is an oral or written expression of dissatisfaction or complaint.
+A grievance is a written expression of dissatisfaction or complaint.
 Grievances may include quality of care concerns and/or quality of service issues such as office waiting times, physician behavior or adequacy of facilities.
 Regardless of the issue, GlobalHealth will attempt to resolve any complaint a member may have.
+Commercial members may only file a grievance complaint in writing.

 The following timeframe applies to each appeal and grievance: